-At SAGESS, we are keenly aware of the impact our business has on the environment.
-That's why we decided early on to launch a CSR initiative.
+At SAGESS, we are keenly aware of the impact our business has on the environment, which is why we decided early on to launch a CSR initiative.
 We laid the foundation for this initiative, which was supported by the Board of Directors and the Audit Committee, by drafting a Corporate Social Responsibility Charter.
 We solidified it by conducting materiality tests of our corporate, environmental, and social challenges with our various stakeholders.
-We conducted the tests through questionnaires and individual interviews, which made it possible for us to incorporate our stakeholders' CSR expectations into the initiative.
-These tests allowed us to identify the major risks related to our business and change the way we manage the initiative internally by establishing performance indicators that meet both our stakeholders' expectations and regulatory requirements.
+We conducted the tests through questionnaires and individual interviews, so we could incorporate our stakeholders' CSR expectations into the initiative.
+These tests allowed us to identify the major risks related to our business and change how we manage the initiative internally by establishing performance indicators that meet both our stakeholders' expectations and regulatory requirements.

-We conferred with five main stakeholders as part of the materiality tests.
-Incorporating their expectations has been key to creating a lasting CSR initiative.
-We have, in turn, opened up regular dialogue with them so we can continue to better understand the challenges facing our business.
+We conferred with five main stakeholders as part of these materiality tests.
+Incorporating their expectations has been a key factor in creating a lasting CSR initiative.
+We have in turn opened up regular dialogue with them so we can continue to better understand the challenges facing our business.